bengbmccoy/_NEM_Project/README.md

 4. Big battery optimization
 5. Big battery controller

-# Data collection, processing, verification and checking
+## Data collection, processing, verification and checking
 In this section of the project I will write a class object that has the following capabilities:
 - Uses opennempy (https://github.com/opennem/opennempy) to collect NEM data
 - Performs checks on the data to ensure quality
 - Organises and stores the data locallly as CSVs
 - Opens data from local storage
+- Generates a basic plot of the data
+- Replaces null values using multiple methods
+- Prints general statistics on each field of the data

-# Data insights and analysis
+## Data insights and analysis
 In this section I will take a dataset from a region within a given date range and perform some analysis including:
 - Determine average 30 minutely, daily, weekly, seasonally price, demand and generation profiles and present the graphically
 - Determine price/demand spikes/drops and present them graphically